 Some common career fields that Det 009 cadets have been selected for include:

 - Combat Systems Officer

 - Cyber Operations

 While you are not guaranteed to receive your desired AFSC, you are guaranteed to be selected for an AFSC if you remain in the program.
-It is possible that you might not receive your first choice AFSC or first choice base assignment, but if you work hard and are competitive among cadets of your class year, there is a good chance you will receive your preferred AFSC.
+However, if you work hard and are competitive among cadets of your class year, there is a good chance you will receive your preferred AFSC.